pmidc-digit/utilities/pdf-util/LOCALSETUP.md

 # Local Setup

-To setup the egov-pdf service in your local system, clone the [utilities Service repository](https://github.com/egovernments/utilities).
+To setup the pdf-util service in your local system, clone the [utilities Service repository](https://github.com/egovernments/utilities).

 ## Dependencies